MuhammetFatihAktug/MuhammetFatihAktug/README.md

 - 🔭 I’m currently working on Python, Java and other technologies

-- 🌱 I’m currently learning Python for machine learning
+- 🌱 I’m currently learning Spring Boot for Backend

 - ❓Ask me about anything related to any technologies